Fajurion/pipes/README.md

-# pipes (Everything subject to change, not stable + main branch is often broken)
+# pipes
 Pipes is a framework we use at Fajurion to handle real-time messaging for our chat app.
 It works across multiple nodes with multiple servers for ultimate scalability.
 It currently works with UDP and WebSockets.
 There is still some need for performance improvements in the future, but it will be fine for small applications.

-## NOTE: Pipes UDP is currently in BETA.
-It is not recommended to even touch it for production use due to potential security risks.
-PLEASE DO NOT CONSIDER USING PIPES FOR UDP AT THIS TIME.
+There is also no documentation as of writing this, there'll eventually be a documentation page for this API, but that'll happen when it is fully released.

+## NOTE: Pipes is currently in early stages, I'm not sure how I'll design the final API when it's released: All API features are subject to change.